THE FATHER WILLIS ORGAN IN ST MARY MAGDALENE CHURCH

-With many decades since the last overhaul the organ is now exhibiting some of the frailties of age, and a total refurbishment which would allow it to continue providing an inspiring support to the music of worship is under discussion.
+With many decades since the last overhaul the organ is now exhibiting many of the frailties of age, and fundraising for a total renovation which will allow it to continue providing an inspiring support to the music of worship is currently in its final stages.

 Full details of the St Mary’s organ history and specifications can be found on the The National Pipe Organ Register (NPOR) at the Royal College of Music ( Click on top left ‘NPOR’ and choose ‘Search by address’ and enter ‘magdalene taunton’.